andover-cs630/pages/Heapsort.md

 ![Binary Tree](https://i.ibb.co/xCp7dFc/Chart-1-Heapsort.png)

-> **Figure S.1** Any node without “children”, or nodes directly below it, is known as a leaf.
-The height of the node in the tree is the number of edges between that node and a leaf.
-For example, in the visualization above, the height of the element `1` is 0, while the height of element `14` is 2.
-The height of a tree is defined as the distance between the root and any leaf.
+> **Figure S.1** Any node without “children”, or nodes directly below it, is known as a `leaf`.
+The height of the node in the tree is the number of edges between that node and a `leaf`.
+For example, in the visualization above, the height of the node holding $17$ is zero, while the height of the node holding $3$ is two.
+The height of a tree is defined as the distance between the root and any `leaf`.

 ## **6.2 Maintaining the Heap Property**

 Heaps, essentially, are like a “sorted” binary tree.
 There are two types of heaps: min-heaps and max-heaps.
 For the heapsort algorithm, a max-heap is used.
 In a max-heap, the maximum value resides at the root, and each child node’s value is less than its parent node’s.

 An essential element of heapsort is maintaining the condition that the heap stays ordered—in other words, that it remains a max-heap.
 To do this, we invoke a function called “heapify”.
-For each node A[i], heapify identifies its children, A[left(i)] and A[right(i)].
+For each node $A[i]$, heapify identifies its children, $A[left(i)]$ and $A[right(i)]$.
 The largest of these 3 is determined.
-If A[i] is largest, the sub-tree is already a max heap and the algorithm moves on, but if one of the children is the largest, it is swapped with the parent node.
+If $A[i]$ is largest, the subtree is already a max heap and the algorithm moves on, but if one of the children is the largest, it is swapped with the parent node.
 Then, the sub-tree rooted at that position is also re-heapified.
 After calling this function recursively for all subtrees, our heap becomes a max-heap.

 ###Java
 ```java